We Treat a Range

 Celiac disease is a digestive disease that interferes with the absorption of nutrients, and causes damage to the small intestine.

 Gallstones are pebble-like substances that form in the gallbladder, ranging in size from a grain of sand to a golf ball.
+A gallbladder can develop one stone, or hundreds of tiny stones.

 Hepatitis means an inflammation of the liver.
 Inflammation causes painful, red swelling and occurs when tissues become injured or infected.
 The inflammation can cause organs to not function properly.